svetkars/rpc-designate/doc/installing/prepare-installation.rst

 ~~~~~~~~

 RNDC enables configuration for DNS servers with the BIND 9 backend.
-In different operating system the RNDC key file is either
+In different operating system, the RNDC key file is either created
+automatically or you need to manually generate it.

+The following table describes RNDC files locations and procedures for
+different operating systems.

 .. list-table:: **RNDC key file**
    :widths: 20 20